Funerals at St. John’s, Toorak, during the COVID-19 pandemic church closure period

 On Sunday 2 August, the Victorian Premier placed Victoria under Stage 4 restrictions due to increased numbers of people infected with Covid-19.
 From 2 August 2020, Stage 4 restrictions commence for at least six weeks.
 During the period of church closure and restrictions on public gatherings, the government has advised that churches may continue to hold funerals as long as those present do not exceed ten people not including the celebrant, and those attending adhere to social distancing requirements of one person per four square metres and keep 1.5m distance from each other.

 When a loved one dies, we want to provide them with the best possible occasion to say farewell and entrust them to God’s care.
 However, during the current restrictions, it is necessary to place limits on what is possible in this regard.
 Until such time as government restrictions change or are lifted, St. John’s is able to offer the following to the families of those who have died:

 - St. John’s clergy are available to conduct funerals at St. John’s church, at a funeral chapel, or at the graveside.

-- In the case of funerals held at St. John’s, only immediate family members may be present, to a maximum of twenty persons, each of whom must sit only in designated seats to maintain strict social distancing requirements.
+- In the case of funerals held at St. John’s, a maximum of ten people may attend, each of whom must sit in designated seats to maintain strict social distancing requirements.
 Family members who live together may sit together.
-In the case of funerals held off site, all must abide by the social distancing rules in place at the local venue.
+In the case of funerals held off-site, all must abide by the social distancing rules in place at the local venue.

 - All consultations about the funeral service will still be by telephone or Zoom conference.
 Currently, we cannot arrange face-to-face meetings with family members prior to the service.